PubNubDevelopers/android-kotlin-chat-tutorial/README.md

 * Send messages to other users in the chat room.
 * Receive messages from other users in the chat room.
 * See past messages from other users in the chat room, even if the current user is offline.
-* See typing indicators from users in the [debug console](https://www.pubnub.com/docs/console).
+* See typing indicators from users in the [debug console](https://www.pubnub.com/docs/console) and interact with the Android app in real-time.

 ## Installing / Getting started